hulvdan/cookier/TASKS_HULVDAN.md

   5 weapons 72
   6 weapons 60
-x resetting weapon target when no mob is in range
+x resetting weapon target when no mob is in range x fix of it x item / weapons tiers

 * combining weapons
 * weapons / item upgrading